TestCentric/tc-lite/README.md

 * `[TestFixtureSource]` is only used on parameterized or generic fixtures and provides a level of indirection analogous to what `[TestCaseSource]` does for methods.

+* `[Category]` allows grouping tests under arbitrary tags, which may be used to select the test to be run.

+* `[Property]` goes beyond categories, allowing name / value pairs to be applied to tests and used to select them.

+* `[Author]` provides the author of the test as a test property.

+* `[Description]` provides a readable description of the test as a property.

 ### Assertions

 As with _NUnitLite_ and _NUnit_, a limited number of "classic" (non-constraint-based) Asserts continue to be supported: